electron/electron/docs/development/azure-vm-setup.md

         * Use default destination container name `(images)`
         * Also, when naming the copy, use a name that indicates what the new image will contain (if that has changed) and date stamp.
             * Ex. `libcc-20core-vs2017-15.9-2019-04-15.vhd`
-    * Go into Azure and get the URI for the newly created image as described in a previous step
+    * Go into Azure and get the URI for the newly created image as described in a previous step.

 5. Spin up a new VM using the [Create Master VM from VHD PowerShell](https://github.com/appveyor/ci/blob/master/scripts/enterprise/create_master_vm_from_vhd.ps1).
     * From PowerShell, execute `ps1` file with `./create_master_vm_from_vhd.ps1`